facualle/mercadolibre-ux-test/README.md

 ```sh
 $ grunt watch
 ```
-If you want to generate de dist version
+If you want to generate the dist version
 ```sh
 $ grunt build
 ```